ymzEmre/codecom/README.md

 **Note:**

 - Automatically, the `codecom.html` file will be created in the root directory of your project.
-- If you want to open automatically the `codecom.html` file in the browser, you can add the following code to the `package.json` file.
+- If you want to open automatically the `codecom.html` file in the browser, you can add the following code to the script object in the `package.json` file.

 ```JSON
 "codecom:open": "node --watch codecom.mjs"